 Tuition and Fees

-If the newly-admitted transfer or re-admitted student withdraws voluntarily on or after May 1 for Fall, or on or after January 2 for Spring, $200.00 of the tuition deposit will be retained by the University.
+If the newly-admitted, transfer or re-admitted student withdraws voluntarily after May 1 for Fall, or on or after January 2 for Spring, 100% of the deposit will be retained by the University.

 All students, including non-matriculated (non-degree) students, who drop or withdraw from all their courses will receive refunds according to the schedule.

 Room and Board

 In the case of withdrawal from the University or release from the Housing Contract, the housing deposit is refundable on or before April 30, or on or before December 31 for Spring admits, by a written notification to the Director of Residential Life.
-Upon receipt of the notice, Student Account Services will initiate a refund voucher.
+Upon receipt of the notice, Student Financial Services will initiate a refund voucher.

 A change in plans on or after May and prior to registration will result in the forfeiture of the deposit.

 Appeals to the refund policies may be submitted to Student Financial Services, at firstname.lastname@example.org.